· The absolutely latest technology

 Furthermore, it’s important to point out that this procedure is indicated for people who are not very obese and are in good health, both physically and mentally.
 The lipolaser is contraindicated for patients who are pregnant, diabetic, have a high blood pressure or cardiovascular problems.

-Finally, Clínicas IEMBA® mentions that patients with large fat deposits are not ideal candidates for this intervention, since in those cases it’s better to perform a traditional liposuction with larger cannulas.
+Finally, Clínicas IMEBA® mentions that patients with large fat deposits are not ideal candidates for this intervention, since in those cases it’s better to perform a traditional liposuction with larger cannulas.

 How is the Lipolaser treatment performed?